 “What can we do that’s the easiest thing for us to all feel connected?
 Make some music together.
 So simple,” says community musician Julian Raphael in a video about Chamber Music New Zealand’s relaxed workshops and concerts for people with intellectual disability.
 Called Connecting Through Music, the video was produced by Arts Access Aotearoa with funding through the Ministry of Social Development’s Think Differently campaign.
 Read more about the video.

-Video speaks out about access for everyone
+Video speaks out about access

 “The good thing about being focused on access and accessibility is that you create a better experience for everybody,” says Philip Patston, Managing Director of Diversity New Zealand.
 Philip is one of several disabled people speaking on a video about the importance of providing access to the arts for everyone in society.
 Others include Deaf filmmaker Jared Flitcroft, PhD candidate and wheelchair user Leechin Heng, and disability consultant Paul Brown, who is blind.
 Read more about the video.